LoyolaChicagoCode/cs2-project6-arrayqueue-java/README.md

-# Loyola COMP 271 Lab 6
+# Loyola COMP 271 Lab 8

 # Individual project

-Collaborate with your classmates on a conceptual level but do not share code.
-Submit individually.
+Collaborate with your teammates but submit individually.
+Clearly list the members of your team.

 # Objectives